 Faculty and Staff

-Daniel Sweaney made his New York debut in Avery Fisher Hall at the 1999 Mostly Mozart Festival. “..extremely talented and highly trained...poised and accomplished...” said Strings Magazine.
-Mr. Sweaney began his musical studies in his public school’s string program at age eleven.
-He has since had a diverse education in the United States and Europe and performed across the globe.
+Daniel Sweaney made his New York debut in Avery Fisher Hall at the 1999 Mostly Mozart Festival.
+Strings Magazine said about him “...extremely talented and highly trained...poised and accomplished...”
+Mr. Sweaney began his musical studies in his public school’s string program at age eleven and has since had a diverse education in the United States and Europe and performed across the globe.

 Mr. Sweaney has collaborated with Itzhak Perlman, Ani Aznavoorian, Ron Leonard, Stefan Milenkovich, Merry Peckham, and Peter Sellers.
 While living in Austria, he performed regularly with the Camerata Salzburg under Sir Roger Norrington, Leonidas Kavakos, Walter Weller, and Heinrich Schiff.
 Recent venues and festivals include, Salzburg Mozarteum Grossersaal, Vienna Konzerthaus and Musikverein, KKL Lucerne, Bilbao and Madrid, Spain, Athens Megaron, Camerata Salzburg’s Beethoven and Haydn Begegnung, Vienna Festwochen, Salzburg Mozart Woche, Bergen Norway Festspiel, Schubertiad Bezau, Austria, Würzburg Mozart Festival, Singapore Arts Festival, The Best of the Nordrhein-Westfalen series, The Beethoven House in Bonn, SUNY Purchase, Lincoln Center’s Great Performers Series, Carnegie Hall, the Kennedy Center, and Symphony Hall in Chicago.
 He has recorded with the Camerata Salzburg for Universal the complete works for flute and orchestra with soloist Andrea Griminelli and works by Mozart with pianist Sebastian Knauer and violinist Daniel Hope.
 His first CD Violin and Viola Duos Through the Centuries with Annette-Barbara Vogel was released in 2013.